0ptim/JellyChat/README.md

 Contains scripts that are executed periodically.
 Currently, it contains a script that scrapes defichainwiki.com and creates embeddings for each document.
 The embeddings are saved to Supabase (pgvector).

 [Details 🔎](./job/Readme.md)

+## Workflow

+The `main` branch resembles the production code.
+When a feature is ready, a pull request is created onto `main`.
+This will trigger the staging action so the changes can be tested on the staging environment.

+When the pull request is merged (changes are pushed to `main`), the production action will be triggered and the changes will be deployed to production.